ItsANoBrainer/FiveMArtifactUpdater/README.md

 [![N|Solid](https://i.imgur.com/sfDPQf9.png)](https://nodejs.org/)

 FiveM Artifact Updater is an application created with Node.JS to easily and quickly install/update your artifacts with the click of a button.
 No more are the days of needing to manually navigate to the Artifacts Site, download whatever version, unzip and replace your files.
 This tool does all that for you, and more with config file to tune it to your liking, as well as support for replacing all config file items with command line arguments for on the fly usage.
+It will also clean up after itself afterwards!

 ## Features
 - Ability to install the latest, recommended, newest, or custom FiveM build with a single click